March 30, 2026 · By Denis N.

 What SMBs experience: Retail staff walking significant distances repeatedly.
 Teams switching between apps all day (context-switching).
 Employees searching for files across multiple locations.

 Evidence: Context-switching between apps is consistently documented as a top time-waster.
-The average SMB owner switches between 4+ digital tools daily — each switch is a motion waste event.
+The average SMB owner switches between 4+ digital tools daily, and each switch is a motion-waste event.

 W — Waiting